Scrap Patchwork Quilt

 For a scrap patchwork quilt you will need:

-Save your scraps or extra material you didn't use for these projects
+- Save your scraps or extra fabric you didn't use for these

 Cut scraps into 5x5 inch squares with a rotary cutter, mat and

 Save squares until you have enough to make a quilt.
 A good size is a

 twin size quilt which will take 187 squares.
 Finished size of the